-name VLAN access-map tag. seq# (Optional) Map sequence number; valid values are from 0 to 65535.

-Release Modification 12.1(12c)EW Support for this command was introduced on the Catalyst 4500 series switch

-If you enter the sequence number of an existing map sequence, you enter VLAN access-map mode.
+Syntax Description name VLAN access-map tag. seq# (Optional) Map sequence number; valid values are from 0 to 65535.
+Defaults This command has no default settings.
+Command Modes Global configuration mode Command History Release Modification 12.1(12c)EW Support for this command was introduced on the Catalyst 4500 series switch Usage Guidelines If you enter the sequence number of an existing map sequence, you enter VLAN access-map mode.
 If you do not specify a sequence number, a number is automatically assigned.
 You can enter one match clause and one action clause per map sequence.
-If you enter the no vlan access-map name [seq#] command without entering a sequence number, the whole map is removed.
-Once you enter VLAN access-map mode, the following commands are available:

-- action-Sets the action to be taken (forward or drop). - default-Returns a command to its default settings. - end-Exits from configuration mode. - exit-Exits from VLAN access-map configuration mode. - match-Sets the values to match (IP address or MAC address). - no-Negates a command or reset its defaults.

-This example shows how to enter VLAN access-map mode:
+If you enter the no vlan access-map name [ seq# ] command without entering a sequence number, the whole map is removed.
+Once you enter VLAN access-map mode, the following commands are available: • action -Sets the action to be taken (forward or drop). • default -Returns a command to its default settings. • end -Exits from configuration mode. • exit-Exits from VLAN access-map configuration mode. • match-Sets the values to match (IP address or MAC address). • no -Negate es a command or reset its defaults.
+Examples This example shows how to enter VLAN access-map mode: Switch(config)# vlan access-map cisco Switch(config-access-map)# vlan configuration vlan configuration {vlan}

-Switch(config) # vlan access-map cisco Switch(config-access-map) # vlan configuration vlan configuration {vlan} vlan Specifies a list of VLANs. "." "-" operators can be used; such as, 1-10,20.

-Command Description match Specifies a match clause by selecting one or more ACLs for a VLAN access-map sequence. show vlan access-map Displays the contents of a VLAN access map.
+Related Commands Command Description match Specifies a match clause by selecting one or more ACLs for a VLAN access-map sequence. show vlan access-map Displays the contents of a VLAN access map.